meteor/guide/content/cordova.md

 <h4 id="what-environment-android">Android</h4>

-Android 5.0 also comes with a web view based on Chromium known as the [Android System Web View](https://play.google.com/store/apps/details?id=com.google.android.webview&hl=en), but a big improvement is that it can be automatically updated through the Play Store.
-This means updates to the web view happen more regularly and are independent of OS updates.
+Android 5.0 and above come with a web view based on Chromium known as the [Android System Web View](https://play.google.com/store/apps/details?id=com.google.android.webview&hl=en), which can be automatically updated through the Play Store.
+This means updates to the web view can happen regularly and are independent of OS updates.

 <h3 id="adding-platforms">Adding Cordova platforms</h3>